-I am writing to inform you that there is a Mitigation and Monitoring Workgroup that is representative of leadership across the University.
-The following people from the Mandel School are serving on this workgroup: Dean Gilmore, Associate Dean Milligan, and myself.
+I am writing to inform you that there is a Mitigation and Monitoring Workgroup that is representative of leadership across the university.
+The following people from the Mandel School are serving on this workgroup: Interim Dean Milligan, Associate Dean Miller, and myself.

 The charge of this workgroup is: On an ongoing basis, (1) monitor and if necessary, adjust operational protocols and policies to maintain the health and safety of faculty, staff, students and other community members while also advancing the university’s academic mission; and (2) take steps to mitigate issues that emerge.

-We meet every Tuesday at 4pm.
-I will be sending out information as it pertains to our Schools to increase communication related to COVID-19.
-I am also asking you to email Dean Gilmore, Dean Milligan, or myself if you have questions or concerns related to COVID-19 mitigation or monitoring.
+We meet every Tuesday at 4 p.m.
+I will be sending out information as it pertains to our schools to increase communication related to COVID-19.
+I am also asking you to email Interim Dean Milligan, Dean Miller or myself if you have questions or concerns related to COVID-19 mitigation or monitoring.
 We will bring these questions/concerns to the workgroup and then I will report back to all.